-A good espresso also makes an excellent foundation for lattes and other creative brews by adding milk or cream.
+A good espresso also makes an excellent foundation for lattes and other creative brews by adding frothed milk.

-However, searching for the best may be confusing and overwhelming due to its vast selection.
+However, searching for the best may confuse and overwhelming because of its vast selection.

 Don’t fret as we are here to provide you with the factors you need to consider before deciding on buying espresso beans.

 Freshly packed beans will always be the best option.
 Fresh coffee offers a distinct flavor that every coffee lover will surely love.